greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_TABLE.html.md

 -   **Inheritance** — Multiple inheritance via the `INHERITS` clause is a Greenplum Database language extension.
 SQL:1999 and later define single inheritance using a different syntax and different semantics.
 SQL:1999-style inheritance is not yet supported by Greenplum Database.
 -   **Partitioning** — Table partitioning via the `PARTITION BY` clause is a Greenplum Database language extension.
 -   **Zero-column tables** — Greenplum Database allows a table of no columns to be created \(for example, `CREATE TABLE foo();`\).
 This is an extension from the SQL standard, which does not allow zero-column tables.
 Zero-column tables are not in themselves very useful, but disallowing them creates odd special cases for `ALTER TABLE DROP COLUMN`, so Greenplum decided to ignore this spec restriction.
+-   **Multiple Identity Columns** - Greenplum Database allows a table to have more than one identity column.
+The standard specifies that a table can have at most one identity column.
+This is relaxed mainly to give more flexibility for performing schema changes or migrations.
+Note that the `INSERT` command supports only one override clause that applies to the entire statement; multiple identity columns with different behaviors is not well supported.
+-   **Generated Columns** - The option `STORED` is not standard but is also used by other SQL implementations.
+The SQL standard does not specify the storage of generated columns.
--   **LIKE** — While a `LIKE` clause exists in the SQL standard, many of the options that Greenplum Database accepts for it are not in the standard, and some of the standard's options are not implemented by Greenplum Database.
+-   **LIKE clause** — While a `LIKE` clause exists in the SQL standard, many of the options that Greenplum Database accepts for it are not in the standard, and some of the standard's options are not implemented by Greenplum Database.
 -   **WITH clause** — The `WITH` clause is a Greenplum Database extension; neither storage parameters nor OIDs are in the standard.
 -   **Tablespaces** — The Greenplum Database concept of tablespaces is not part of the SQL standard.
 The clauses `TABLESPACE` and `USING INDEX TABLESPACE` are extensions.
 -   **Data Distribution** — The Greenplum Database concept of a parallel or distributed database is not part of the SQL standard.
 The `DISTRIBUTED` clauses are extensions.